Australian-DDR-Events/aus-ddr-events-infrastructure/README.md

 - An S3 bucket for storage
 - A cloudfront instance using the S3 bucket as an origin
 - A custom domain using an ACM certificate
+- A user with restricted access to s3 only

+`note: SecureString SSM parameters cannot be created through CloudFormation.
+Code is in place in the case this ever becomes a possibility`

 # Deploying